What is CNC Machining and how does it work?

 CNC machining can use plenty of materials – as long as the materials themselves are of a certain strength to withstand the process.

-Selecting the right material is crucial.
+Selecting the correct material is crucial.

 Almost all materials can be CNC machined; the most common examples include: